kaya-t/nfl-depth-chart-manager/README.md

 ## Limitations
 - Each console session is for one selected team only, to modify or add different NFL team, console app needs to be restarted.
 - No capability to go back to previous submitted user input.
-- Extended safeguarding of valid players details (e.g. players depth chart count per position) according to NFL.
+- Extended safeguarding of valid players details or NFL team requirements (e.g. players depth chart count per position).

 ## Navigation options - press the following
 - "1" to Add player to team